isabella232/dynamic-media-classic.en-1/help/sharpening-image.md

 Choose these options to fine-tune sharpening with Unsharp Mask:

 **Amount** Controls the amount of contrast applied to edge pixels.
 The default is 0.0.
 For high-resolution images, you can increase it to as high as 5.0.
 Think of Amount as a measure of filter intensity.
-Be aware that the Amount setting in Scene7 is not the same as the Amount setting in Photoshop.
-Photoshop uses an amount in the range of 1% to 500%, whereas Scene7 scales from 0.0 to 5.0.
+Be aware that the Amount setting in Dynamic Media Classic is not the same as the Amount setting in Photoshop.
+Photoshop uses an amount in the range of 1% to 500%, whereas Dynamic Media Classic scales from 0.0 to 5.0.
 (5.0 is roughly equivalent to 500% in Photoshop, 0.9 is similar to 90%, and so on.)

 **Radius** Determines the number of pixels surrounding the edge pixels that affect the sharpening.
 The effect runs on all pixels in the image and radiates in all directions.